-- Of school property: A search of school property, that is things owned by the school and thus includes lockers, desks drawers, baskets, classrooms, locker rooms and playgrounds, may be made at the discretion of the Secondary Principal if a suspicion arises that stolen items or items considered illegal, disruptive, or a general nuisance to the educational process are being kept at school.
-Lockers, desk drawers and other storage areas used by students will be emptied at the end of a school year as a matter of routine. - Of a student's person: A student's person, including a student's bag, will only be searched if there are indications that the student has stolen property, drugs, narcotics, weapons, explosives or other dangerous contraband in his/her possession.
-Such searches will be made in the presence of two adults of the same sex as the person being searched.
+- Interrogations by a person from outside the school: The school administration will make every reasonable attempt to notify parents prior to permitting any person from outside the school - including law enforcement officials - to question or detain a student.
+Two witnesses - parent(s) and school official(s) - should be present during such interrogations. - Interrogations by school personnel: Teachers may interrogate a group of students after an event, such as something going missing.
+Administration will normally be called in prior to individual questioning.
+In this event no one will be allowed to enter or leave the room where the event occurred until after administration has arrived and questioning is complete. - Searches of school property: A search of school property, that is things owned by the school and thus includes lockers, desks drawers, baskets, classrooms, locker rooms and playgrounds, may be made at the discretion of the Secondary Principal if a suspicion arises that stolen items or items considered illegal, disruptive, or a general nuisance to the educational process are being kept at school.
+Lockers, desk drawers and other storage areas used by students will be emptied at the end of a school year as a matter of routine. - Searches of a student's person: A student's person, including a student's bag, will only be searched if there are indications that the student has stolen property, drugs, narcotics, weapons, explosives or other dangerous contraband in his/her possession.
+Such searches will be made in the presence of two adults.
 A report will be made to the parents.